shivannis/xandr-docs-public/xandr-docs/articles/invest/add-a-creative.md

     1. Enter a landing page URL in the **Landing Page** field that the users will be redirected to when clicking the creative, or select the **Set on the Line Item level** radio button to set it at the line item level.
        For more information, see [Dynamic Landing Pages](dynamic-landing-pages.md)
     1. For banner creatives, select a media type from the menu pull-down.
-      A standard Xandr template is selected by default.
+      A standard Microsoft Advertising template is selected by default.
 You can click the **X** in the search field next to the menu pull-down and select a different template.
 For more information, see [Applying Media Types and Templates to Banner Creatives](applying-media-types-and-templates-to-banner-creatives.md).
     1. For HTML5 creatives, select one of the following media types: **Standard**, **Interstitial**, or **Expandable**.
     1. For HTML5 and banner creatives, select a creative size.